awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 ### Scanning a Global Secondary Index<a name="GSI.Scanning"></a>

 You can use the `Scan` operation to retrieve all of the data from a global secondary index\.
 You must provide the base table name and the index name in the request\.
 With a `Scan`, DynamoDB reads all of the data in the index and returns it to the application\.
 You can also request that only some of the data be returned, and that the remaining data should be discarded\.
 To do this, use the `FilterExpression` parameter of the `Scan` operation\.
-For more information, see [Filter Expressions for Scan](Scan.md#Scan.FilterExpression)\.
+For more information, see [Filter expressions for scan](Scan.md#Scan.FilterExpression)\.

-## Data Synchronization Between Tables and Global Secondary Indexes<a name="GSI.Writes"></a>
+## Data synchronization between tables and Global Secondary Indexes<a name="GSI.Writes"></a>

 DynamoDB automatically synchronizes each global secondary index with its base table\.
 When an application writes or deletes items in a table, any global secondary indexes on that table are updated asynchronously, using an eventually consistent model\.
 Applications never write directly to an index\.
 However, it is important that you understand the implications of how DynamoDB maintains these indexes\.

  Global secondary indexes inherit the read/write capacity mode from the base table\.
-For more information, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.
+For more information, see [Considerations when changing read/write Capacity Mode](switching.capacitymode.md)\.

 When you create a global secondary index, you specify one or more index key attributes and their data types\.
 This means that whenever you write an item to the base table, the data types for those attributes must match the index key schema's data types\.
 In the case of `GameTitleIndex`, the `GameTitle` partition key in the index is defined as a `String` data type\.
 The `TopScore` sort key in the index is of type `Number`\.
 If you try to add an item to the `GameScores` table and specify a different data type for either `GameTitle` or `TopScore`, DynamoDB returns a `ValidationException` because of the data type mismatch\.